quicwg/base-drafts/draft-ietf-quic-recovery.md

 * packet_number: The packet number of the sent packet.

 * is_ack_only: A boolean that indicates whether a packet only contains an ACK frame.
 If true, it is still expected an ack will be received for this packet, but it is not congestion controlled.

-* sent_bytes: The number of bytes sent in the packet.
+* sent_bytes: The number of bytes sent in the packet, not including UDP or IP overhead, but including QUIC framing overhead.

 Pseudocode for OnPacketSent follows: